sitamgithub-MSIT/DevCollab/README.md

 ## Deployment

-For deployment options, you can use vercel as a serverless deployment platform.
+For deployment options, you can use Vercel as a serverless deployment platform.
 You can deploy the Django project using the Vercel Serverless Functions.
 The project is already set up to work with Vercel, so you can deploy it directly from the repository.

-Files reponsible for the deployment are:
+The files reponsible for the deployment are:

 - `vercel.json`: This file contains the configuration for the Vercel deployment.
-It specifies the routes and the serverless functions to use for the deployment.
+It specifies the routes and serverless functions to use for the deployment.
 - `build_files.sh`: This script is used to build the project before deployment.
 It installs the dependencies and runs the collectstatic command to collect the static files.

 Please refer to the Vercel documentation for more information on how to deploy a Django project using Vercel.